Sponsor Ukrainians through Uniting for Ukraine

 What’s the latest on U4U?

-Learn more in our guide to alternative legal options for humanitarian parolees.
+Sponsors can consult our guide to alternative legal options for humanitarian parolees to seek professional legal counsel.

 What happens to my pending application or approved sponsorship if the newcomer hasn’t arrived yet?